Glossary of Alzheimer's Disease Terms

-Brain: With the spinal cord, it makes up the central nervous system.
-The brain is the center of thought and emotion.
-It is responsible for the coordination and control of bodily activities and the interpretation of information from the senses.
+Brain: Along with the spinal cord, the brain makes up the central nervous system.
+It is the center of thought and emotion.
+It's responsible for the coordination and control of bodily activities and the interpretation of information from the senses.

 Calcium: An element taken in through the diet that is essential for a variety of bodily functions, such as the communication between nerves, muscle contraction, and proper heart function.
 Imbalances of calcium can lead to many health problems and can cause nerve cell death.